dojo/framework/src/widget-core/README.md

 </details>

-**Important:** at runtime a JavaScript file is required to provide the processed CSS class names.
+**Important:** at runtime, a JavaScript file is required to provide the processed CSS class names.

 The `ThemedMixin` provides a method available on the instance `this.theme()` takes a single argument that is either a `string` class name or an array of `string` class names and returns the theme's equivalent class names as either a single string or array of strings.